Will Josh Duggar Be Sidelined During Sister Joy-Anna’s Wedding?

-Jinger’s wedding, Joy-Anna’s courtship and later engagement, have all been non-events for brother Josh Duggar.
+Jinger’s wedding and Joy-Anna’s courtship and later engagement, have all been non-events for brother Josh Duggar.
 Will the eldest Duggar sibling continue to be deprived of his family and TLC’s public affiliation when Joy-Anna ties the knot?

 Images of Josh Duggar allegedly avoiding the cameras at Jinger Duggar’s wedding last November indicated the family was not ready to have him with them on TV.
-Given that the wedding fueled an episode of Counting On’s season 3, Josh Duggar was carefully edited out, the Daily Mail reported.
+Given that the wedding fueled an episode of Counting On’s Season 3, Josh Duggar was carefully edited out, the Daily Mail reported.
 The Duggar family has drawn flak from both viewers and advertisers when rumors of Josh Duggar’s return to the small screen did the rounds.

-Josh Duggar shot to infamy after news that he molested five minors during teenage, including four of his sisters, made headlines in 2015.
+Josh Duggar shot to infamy after news that he molested five minors, including four of his sisters, made headlines in 2015.
 While sisters Jill and Jessa were two of his identified victims who spoke about the alleged molestation, the names of other two girls were not revealed.
 However, police reports which mention an incident in March 2003 involving Josh and his then five-year-old sister, suggest Joy-Anna could have been one of his other victims.

 With the Ashley Madison expose hot on heels and claims by porn stars, besides a legal suit alleging defamation, the older Duggar never got out of the spotlight.
 The family’s 19 Kids and Counting went off air indefinitely even as Josh Duggar’s public sightings became restricted.
 A comeback to Counting On was reportedly planned last year but advertiser pressure put paid to those plans.